AI-SDLC

 The root cause isn't that AI agents write bad code.
 It's that nobody orchestrates how they work as the codebase grows.

-Every resource follows the spec/status split — you declare what you want, the controller makes it happen.
+Every resource follows the spec/status split — you declare what you want, the orchestrator makes it happen.
 Validated against JSON Schema (draft 2020-12).

 Pipeline

-A complete SDLC workflow: triggers, providers, stages, and complexity-based routing.
+A complete SDLC workflow: triggers, providers, stages, DoR gate config, and dependency-aware routing.

 kind: Pipeline